ThinkR-open/devindocker/README.md

 cat("# my R file", file = file.path(project_path, "my-file.R"))
 ```

+### Work in a Docker environment

 Launch a Docker container with your directory inside.
 This should be a
 container with Rstudio server inside.
+*Note that packages you install will not be kept after you stop the
+container, but RStudio preferences will*

 ``` r
 # Which path to your working directory / project